tristanmsct/dotfiles/README.md

 - [ ] Create ansible playbook for the installation.
-- [ ] Brave : meets screen share looks weirds (probably wayland issue).
+- [ ] Create a nice shell with Quickshell.